mikojs/core/server/server/README.md

 - `get`, `post`, `put`, `del`, `all`: Add method to this router.
 - `run`: Just use to return a promise with `new Koa().listen(port)`.
 The default of the port is 8000.
 - `watch`: Use this function to watch the changed file.
 This method is based on `chokidar`.
 You can write the same function by yourself.
 If you want to add the function to handle the changed file, you can add an array in the second argument.
+- `restart`: You can use this to restart the server.

 ## Load plugins with default server